play-with-go/play-with-go/_posts/2020-11-09-using-staticcheck_go115_en.markdown

 ```
 {:data-command-src="bWtkaXIgL2hvbWUvZ29waGVyL3BldHMKY2QgL2hvbWUvZ29waGVyL3BldHMKZ28gbW9kIGluaXQgcGV0cwo="}

-Because you are not going to publish this module (or import import the `pets` package, it's just a toy
+Because you are not going to publish this module (or import the `pets` package; it's just a toy
 example), you do not need to initialise this directory as a `git` repository and can give the module whatever path you
 like.
 Here, simply `pets`.